Nikolai Pegov: Career

 Pegov also held various posts at the Communist Party.
 He was a member of the central committee at the 18th through 25th congresses.
-He functioned a candidate member of the central committee Presidium between 1952 and 1953 and as a deputy to the 1st through 4th convocations of the Supreme Soviet.
+He functioned as a candidate member of the central committee Presidium between 1952 and 1953 and as a deputy to the 1st through 4th convocations of the Supreme Soviet.
 In December 1982 he retired from politics and public posts.

 Death

 Pegov died in Moscow on 19 April 1991 and was buried there at the Novodevichy Cemetery.

 Awards

-Pegov was the recipient of the Order of Lenin for four times and the Order of the October Revolution.
+Pegov was the recipient of the Order of Lenin four times and the Order of the October Revolution.